deliveredtechnologies/terraform-maven/README.md

     or Terraform Enterprise.
 It's all part of a single Maven goal/command.
 * Simple Integration with CI Tools
   * Get rid of hundreds of lines of untested code in your CI tool and replace it with tested build lifecycle management using Maven!
 Most CI tools either have Maven included or have a Maven plugin available.
-Less Terraformbuild logic in your CI tool means more reliable builds and less CI code to maintain.
+Less Terraform build logic in your CI tool means more reliable builds and less CI code to maintain.

 ### Maven Goals